 The increases effected by the Acts Amendment (Superannuation and Pensions) Act 1957, in the rates of pensions and benefits commence to apply from and including 1 January 1958.

-[Section 80B inserted by No. 55 of 1957 s.
+[Section 80B inserted: No. 55 of 1957 s.
 2.]

 80C.
 Increases effected by Acts Amendment (Superannuation and Pensions) Act 1960